- Montana Rules on Political Signs

 - Montana Commissioner of Political Practices

-NEW BALLOT DROP OFF PROCEDURE EFFECTIVE WITH THE MAY 2019 SCHOOL ELECTION!
+NEW BALLOT DROP OFF PROCEDURE FOR THE 2020 ELECTION!

-Under 13-35-701, MCA a ballot may only be returned by one of the following persons:
+Under Montana law (13-35-701, MCA) a ballot may only be returned by one of the following persons:

 - Acquaintance - an individual known by the voter;